Different types of companies in India

 A Section 8 Company is a non-profit organization that is registered for charitable purposes, such as promoting science, education, religion, art, social welfare, or any other useful purpose.

-Kanakkupillai.com helps in converting the business Proprietorship into an LLP, Partnership into an LLP, Private Limited into an LLP, etc. It also helps in Accounting and Auditing.
-Further, it can modify the business accordingly and if needed can also close the business.
+Kanakkupillai.com helps convert a proprietorship into an LLP, a Partnership into an LLP, a Private Limited company into an LLP, etc. It also aids in accounting and Auditing.
+Furthermore, it can adjust the business accordingly and, if necessary, close it.

 Kanakkupillai is your reliable partner for every step of your business journey in India.
 We offer reasonable and expert assistance to ensure legal compliance, covering business registration, tax compliance, accounting and bookkeeping, and intellectual property protection.
 Let us help you navigate the complex legal and regulatory requirements so you can focus on growing your business.
 Contact us today to learn more.